Check the Status of Your COVID -19 Federal Stimulus Payment

-The recently signed stimulus package includes Economic Impact Payments (EIPs) for most Americans as well, however, the amount will be $600 this time around.
-For more information about the most recent legislation, please see $600 Stimulus Checks for 2nd Round of Payments.
+The second stimulus package includes Economic Impact Payments (EIPs) for most Americans as well, however, the amount is $600 for the second round of checks.
+For more information about this legislation, please see $600 Stimulus Checks for 2nd Round of Payments.

 Note that if you typically don’t file a tax return, you will need to file a “simple tax return” if you want to receive a stimulus payment.
 Those who don’t file taxes can enter their information using the IRS “Economic Impact Payments” online tool for non-filers.

 $1,400 Stimulus Checks: The Third Round of Payments

 The most recent stimulus deal, the American Rescue Plan, creates a third round of stimulus checks.
 This time, eligible individuals can receive up to $1,400 each (or up to $2,800 for a married couple filing jointly).
 Furthermore, households with dependents can receive an additional $1,400 for each dependent.